kbadr0/scan-page/understand.md

 ## **Who is Responsible for Each Step?**

 - **User:** Initiates scan via the web UI.
-- **Frontend (script.js):** Handles user input, sends requests to backend, updates UI, manages scan list and polling.
+- **Frontend (script.js):** Handles user input, sends requests to backend, updates UI, manages scan list and polling. **Saves scan history in localStorage and restores it after refresh.**
-- **Backend (backend.py):** Handles all communication with OpenVAS, manages scan creation, status, and results, exposes API endpoints for frontend.
+- **Backend (backend.py):** Handles all communication with OpenVAS, manages scan creation, status, and results, exposes API endpoints for frontend. **Does not persist scan state between restarts.**
 - **OpenVAS (GVM):** Performs the actual vulnerability scan, manages targets, tasks, and reports.

 ---